Morgan Stanley Sells 99,074 Shares of Global Partners LP (NYSE:GLP)

-Morgan Stanley trimmed its stake in shares of Global Partners LP (NYSE:GLP) by 25.6% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 288,267 shares of the energy company’s stock after selling 99,074 shares during the quarter.
-Morgan Stanley owned 0.85% of Global Partners worth $7,472,000 as of its most recent SEC filing.
+Morgan Stanley reduced its holdings in Global Partners LP (NYSE:GLP) by 25.6% during the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 288,267 shares of the energy company’s stock after selling 99,074 shares during the quarter.
+Morgan Stanley owned 0.85% of Global Partners worth $7,472,000 at the end of the most recent reporting period.

-Several other large investors also recently added to or reduced their stakes in GLP.
-Rockefeller Capital Management L.P. bought a new position in Global Partners in the 2nd quarter worth about $38,000.
-Arkadios Wealth Advisors bought a new position in Global Partners in the 2nd quarter worth about $45,000.
-Eaton Vance Management bought a new position in Global Partners in the 1st quarter worth about $107,000.
-Cowen Prime Advisors LLC bought a new position in Global Partners in the 2nd quarter worth about $108,000.
-Finally, Tradition Wealth Management LLC increased its stake in Global Partners by 50.0% in the 2nd quarter.
-Tradition Wealth Management LLC now owns 4,500 shares of the energy company’s stock worth $117,000 after acquiring an additional 1,500 shares during the last quarter.
-Institutional investors own 27.02% of the company’s stock.
+A number of other hedge funds and other institutional investors have also made changes to their positions in the business.
+Rockefeller Capital Management L.P. purchased a new position in shares of Global Partners in the 2nd quarter worth about $38,000.
+Arkadios Wealth Advisors purchased a new position in shares of Global Partners in the 2nd quarter worth about $45,000.
+Eaton Vance Management purchased a new position in shares of Global Partners in the 1st quarter worth about $107,000.
+Cowen Prime Advisors LLC purchased a new position in shares of Global Partners in the 2nd quarter worth about $108,000.
+Finally, Tradition Wealth Management LLC boosted its holdings in shares of Global Partners by 50.0% in the 2nd quarter.
+Tradition Wealth Management LLC now owns 4,500 shares of the energy company’s stock worth $117,000 after purchasing an additional 1,500 shares in the last quarter.
+Institutional investors and hedge funds own 27.02% of the company’s stock.

-GLP has been the topic of a number of research analyst reports.
-TheStreet lowered Global Partners from a “b-” rating to a “c+” rating in a research note on Wednesday, September 1st.
-Barclays cut Global Partners from an “equal weight” rating to an “underweight” rating and cut their price objective for the stock from $24.00 to $21.00 in a report on Monday, August 9th.
-Finally, Zacks Investment Research upgraded Global Partners from a “hold” rating to a “strong-buy” rating and set a $26.00 price objective for the company in a report on Thursday, November 11th.

-Global Partners (NYSE:GLP) last issued its earnings results on Friday, November 5th.
-The energy company reported $0.86 earnings per share for the quarter, beating the consensus estimate of $0.64 by $0.22.
-The company had revenue of $3.32 billion during the quarter, compared to analysts’ expectations of $3.86 billion.
-Global Partners had a return on equity of 12.74% and a net margin of 0.40%.
-During the same period in the prior year, the business posted $0.47 EPS.
-On average, equities research analysts predict that Global Partners LP will post 1.05 EPS for the current year.

-The business also recently announced a quarterly dividend, which was paid on Friday, November 12th.
-Investors of record on Monday, November 8th were issued a dividend of $0.575 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, November 12th.
+Shareholders of record on Monday, November 8th were issued a $0.575 dividend.
 This represents a $2.30 annualized dividend and a yield of 10.33%.
-The ex-dividend date was Friday, November 5th.
-Global Partners’s dividend payout ratio is presently 242.11%.
+The ex-dividend date of this dividend was Friday, November 5th.
+Global Partners’s dividend payout ratio (DPR) is currently 242.11%.

+A number of research firms have recently issued reports on GLP.
+Zacks Investment Research upgraded Global Partners from a “hold” rating to a “strong-buy” rating and set a $26.00 price objective for the company in a report on Thursday, November 11th.
+TheStreet cut Global Partners from a “b-” rating to a “c+” rating in a report on Wednesday, September 1st.
+Finally, Barclays cut Global Partners from an “equal weight” rating to an “underweight” rating and dropped their target price for the company from $24.00 to $21.00 in a report on Monday, August 9th.

 Global Partners LP engages in purchasing, selling, storing, and logistics of transporting petroleum and related products.
 It operates through the following business segments; Wholesale, Gasoline Distribution and Station Operations (GDSO) and Commercial.
 The Wholesale segment sells branded and unbranded gasoline and gasoline blendstocks and diesel to wholesale distributors.